How to Plan an Off-Road Camping Trip Like a Pro

 Everyone camps and travels differently.
 Everyone needs different things to feel comfortable.
 It’s important to approach your first few camping trips as experiments, where you document what worked and what didn’t work, what needs to be improved for you to have a better time, and so on.

 For me, motorcycle camping is a fantastic way to overland and experience everything our wonderful public lands have to offer.
 Fuel efficiency for motorcycles is amazing.
 Seriously, it could cut down your projected fuel costs for a trip by half at least.
 Being exposed to the elements means there’s no barrier between you and the world around you.
-This guide is geared towards a moto-camping trip, but can be utilized for other types of vehicles, too.
+Of course, motorcycles also require a slimmed-down packing list, so if your preferred vehicle is a big overlander, you can travel with more gear (or less ultralight versions).
+In general, while this guide is geared towards a moto-camping trip, it can be a good jumping-off point for other types of vehicles, too.

 You can either plan your route and then find camping along that route, or your route can be created by traveling from campsite to campsite.
 It’s important to know how to do both, in case you are in a pinch and the spot you planned for is full or closed.
 Good news: onX Offroad shows you campsites on your map!
 There are a few ways you can find camping using the App.
 I usually just scan the map and look for the tent icons—the icons show both designated campgrounds and places you can disperse camp.